plumenetwork/contracts/plume/README.md

 ##### Core Components

 **1. Validator-Level Rate Tracking**
 The system tracks reward rates exclusively at the validator level.
-There is no global fallback rate.
 When a reward token is added or its rate is updated via `setRewardRates`, a rate checkpoint is created for *every* active validator.
 This ensures all reward calculations are based on a specific validator's rate history.

 **2. Checkpoint Structure**
 ```solidity